 - If you have leftover stuffing add that to a corner of the baking pan

-- Peel and slice the carrots in 1/4" thick slices, toss with olive oil and salt and pepper.
+- Peel and slice the carrots into ¼" thick slices, and toss with olive oil and salt and pepper.
 Add the carrots to the baking dish.

 Baking and Serving